flopezag/fiware-testbed-deploy/README.md

 ### Installation

-The recommend installation method is using a virtualenv.
+The recommended installation method is using a virtualenv.
 Actually, the installation process is only about the python dependencies, because the scripts do not need installation.

-- 1. Create a virtualenv 'deleteENV' invoking *virtualenv deleteENV*
+- 1. Create a virtualenv 'ENV' invoking *virtualenv ENV*
-- 2. Activate the virtualenv with *source deleteENV/bin/activate*
+- 2. Activate the virtualenv with *source ENV/bin/activate*
 - 3. Install the requirements running *pip install -r requirements.txt --allow-all-external*